Humble three-bedroom Auckland home sells for $8m - $2.4m above CV

 Ten bidders fought it out at the Onehunga auction.

-Back at the auction for 147A Arney Rd yesterday, a number of bidders also engaged in a fierce bidding war that led bidding to jump from the $5 millions to $8m.
+Back at the auction for 147A Arney Rd yesterday, a number of bidders also engaged in a fierce bidding war that led bidding to jump from the $5 million mark to $8m.

 "You can just continue to come up with superlatives about a home in such a sublime position as this," the Barfoot & Thompson auctioneer says.